 DISCLAIMER: THIS IS A LIVING DOCUMENT.
 This document discusses policies/procedures meant to establish an operational reference point.
 As data is gathered and risks assessed, the policies/processes in this document will be revised as needed and any and all updates will be communicated to the RISD community.
 No policy can account for every single scenario that may be encountered; therefore, if a situation arises where an exception to the policies/procedures outlined in this manual is required, a letter of authorization from the Senior Vice President of Finance & Administration or their delegate will be required.

-This policy was created on: November 1, 2013, as part of the Travel and Expense Policy
+This policy was created on: November 1, 2013, as part of the original Travel and Expense Policy

 Senior Vice President of Finance and Administration